pauld4/digital-garden/README.md

 How do you select DOM elements?

+DOM elements can be selected in multiple ways.
+Selecting elements by ID, Class, Tag, querySelector, and querySelectorAll.
+Select elements by ID using 'let element = document.getElementById("myId")' which will return one element with that unique ID.
+Writing 'let elements = document.getElementsByClassName("myClass")' will select all elements with that class and return an array.
+To select all 'div' elements, or all 'a' elements, use 'let elements = document.getElementsByTagName("div")', which returns an array as well. querySelector is used to select the first single element with an ID, class, or tag, with 'let element = document.querySelector(".myClass")'. '.myClass' can be substituted for '#myID' or 'div' (or another tag). querySelectorAll does the same thing, but returns an array of every element that matches.
+Elements returned in an array can be accessed using 'element[1].innerHTML', just as you would with any array.

 What’s the difference between querySelector and getElementById?

+querySelector requires ID search using '#myID' instead of 'myID' like with getElementById. getElementById is only used for IDs, whereas querySelector can be used for IDs, classes, and tags. getElementById is slightly faster since browsers keep a list of IDs. querySelector and querySelectorAll are mostly used, unless you need an element with a specific ID.

 What is event bubbling and event capturing?

+Event bubbling is when an element is interacted with and the event in the DOM starts at the element, then 'bubbles' up to the parent element.
+Such as when clicking a button, the process moves from 'button > body > html > document'.
+Event capturing is the opposite, where the event starts at the top of the DOM tree and moves to the element, such as 'document > html > body > button'.
+This is useful for event delegation, so instead of individually assigning a large number of buttons or elements with a click event, event bubbling can be used.

 What’s the difference between event.target and event.currentTarget?

+event.target is referencing the element that was actually clicked, and event.currentTarget is the element that the event listener is connected to.
+Clicking a button within a parent element means the target is the button and the parent is the currentTarget.
+Clicking on the parent means that the parent is both the target and currentTarget.

 How do you prevent default browser behavior?

+Default behavior means browser performing actions such as navigating to a page after clicking a link, reloading the page after submitting a form, opening the context menu using right click, and scrolling on the page by pressing spacebar. 'e.preventDefault()' prevents that behavior.
+This is useful in examples such as instead of reloading the page when submitting a form, the data can instead be checked and sent using 'fetch()', and keep the user on the same page.
+Preventing default behavior is best for overriding the browser's default behavior and instead controlling the behavior yourself using JavaScript.

 //===Advanced===//